matteoalessandro-eth/legal-smart-contract/bill-of-exchange/README.md

-### Smart Contracts used for Bills of Exchange
+### Smart Contracts used for Promissory Notes

-The first implementation which will be considered is the use of smart contracts to create bills of ex change ("BoE").
+The first implementation which will be considered is the use of smart contracts to create promissory notes.
 These will be analysed in the local (Maltese) context, and then a basic implementation of them is proposed.

 #### Assumptions
 1. That methods for identity verification are available, and accepted legally.